X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim06ambientanddiffuse.md

 * Change the intensity of the ambient lighting.
 * Change the direction of the sunlight.
 * Adjust the position of the camera to get a feeling of the impact of a directional light on your city.
-* (advanced) if you're felling lucky, also try adding keyboard input to manipulate the lighting values so you can see the changes in real-time.
+* (advanced) if you're feeling lucky, also try adding keyboard input to manipulate the lighting values so you can see the changes in real-time.

 ## The code so far